Back to Blogs

 Large enterprises with unique requirements

-Providers of third-party support offer the most immediate solution for organizations not ready to migrate.
-These services typically deliver security patches, bug fixes, and limited technical support for a fraction of the original support costs from Microsoft.
+Third-party support providers offer the most immediate option for organizations that are not ready to migrate.
+These services typically deliver security patches, bug fixes, and limited technical support at a fraction of what Microsoft originally charged.
 However, the quality and scope of support vary significantly between vendors.

 Why Upgrading to Dynamics 365 Finance & Operations Delivers Long-Term Value

-Enhanced Security and Compliance: Cloud-based infrastructure offers enterprise-grade security, including automatic updates, advanced threat protection, and compliance certifications for major industry standards.
+Cloud-based infrastructure provides enterprise-grade security, including automatic updates, advanced threat protection, and compliance certifications for major industry standards.
 Microsoft invests over $1 billion annually in cybersecurity, providing protection that individual organizations cannot match.

-Scalability and Performance: Unlike on-premise AX systems, Dynamics 365 scales automatically with your business needs.
-Cloud infrastructure eliminates hardware constraints, providing consistent performance regardless of user load or data volume.
+Unlike on-premises AX systems, Dynamics 365 scales automatically as your business grows.
+Cloud infrastructure removes hardware limits and delivers consistent performance regardless of user load or data volume.

-Modern User Experience: The interface is designed for today’s workforce, with mobile accessibility, intuitive navigation, and role-based dashboards.
+The interface is built for today’s workforce, with mobile access, easy navigation, and role-based dashboards.
 This reduces training time and increases user adoption.

-Advanced Analytics and AI: Built-in Power BI integration and AI-powered insights provide real-time business intelligence.
-These capabilities enable organizations to identify trends, optimize operations, and make informed, data-driven decisions.
+Built-in Power BI integration and AI-powered insights provide real-time business intelligence.
+These tools help organizations spot trends, improve operations, and make informed, data-driven decisions.

-Predictable Costs: Subscription-based pricing offers predictable monthly costs, eliminating the need for hardware investments, maintenance, and internal IT resources dedicated to system management.
+Subscription-based pricing gives you consistent monthly costs.
+It removes the need for hardware investments, maintenance, and internal IT resources dedicated to system management.

 Read also: FAQs on the Microsoft Dynamics AX to Dynamics 365 Upgrade